 The BBC has a very well-done interactive titled Earthquake rescue: How survivors are found.

 Quake Quiz is an animated guide from the City of San Francisco about how to respond to an earthquake depending on where you are and what you are doing.
 Each animation is followed by a short quiz.

 All About Earthquakes from Live Science has a ton of features about earthquakes.

 The San Francisco Chronicle has published newly discovered color photos documenting the destruction of the 1906 San Francisco Earthquake.
 These are not manually tinted ones — they are one of the earliest actual color photographs.
-You can see s slideshow of the photos here, and read an article about them here.
+You can see s slideshow of the photos here.

 Feedback is always welcome.